technokrat/vuexr/README.md

 VueXR is a Vue plugin that let's you project regular DOM components onto **augmented reality** (AR) markers in real-time.

+See the official demo at [vuexr.technokrat.ch](https://vuexr.technokrat.ch).
 It is just as easy as:

 ```html
 <ar-view>